-6.13.
-BEREC Annual reports
+6.13 BEREC Annual reports

-According to the BEREC Regulation, BEREC shall provide its annual activity report to the European Parliament, the Council, the Commission and the European Economic and Social Committee by 15 June of the year subsequent to the year reported on in the annual activity report.
+According to the BEREC Regulation, BEREC shall provide its annual activity report to the European Parliament, the Council, the Commission and the European Economic and Social Committee by 15 June of the year subsequent to the year covered in the annual activity report.
 BEREC shall report annually on technical matters within its competence, in particular on the market developments in the electronic communications sector.

 BEREC will continue to publish its annual report on its activities and an annual report on developments in the sector as part of a single document.
-Whereas the Annual Report on BEREC activities focuses on the outcome of the work of its WGs and ad-hoc teams based on the Work Programme, the Annual Report on developments in the electronic communications sector summarises BEREC's view on the past year as well as a perspective on future developments and challenges in the sector.
+Whereas the Annual Report on BEREC's activities focuses on the outcomes of the work of its WGs and ad-hoc teams based on the Work Programme, the Annual Report on developments in the electronic communications sector summarises BEREC's views on the past year and provides its perspective on future developments and challenges in the sector.

-Deliverable: BEREC Annual Reports (Annual Activity Report)

-Adoption of final reports at Plenary 2 2020 for publication
+Deliverable BEREC Annual Reports (Annual Activity Report) Public consultation: No Adoption of final reports at Plenary 2 2020 for publication

-6.14.
-Stakeholder Forum
+6.14 Stakeholder Forum

 The 8th BEREC Stakeholder Forum in 2020 will include early engagement with stakeholders on the BEREC Work Programme for the coming year (i.e. 2021).
 Shifting this meeting to the spring should provide a better platform for stakeholders and BEREC to engage in strategic dialogue for the work that BEREC will commit to going forward.
-According to the BEREC Regulation, BEREC has to adopt an Outline of the Work programme 2021 by 31 January 2020.
+According to the BEREC Regulation, BEREC has to adopt an Outline of the Work Programme 2021 by 31 January 2020.
 This document can also be used as a basis for the early engagement.
 The feedback received at the Stakeholder Forum will be an important input, complementing other stakeholder engagement activities throughout 2020 and leading up to the public consultation and adoption of the BEREC Work Programme 2021.
+In 2020, seeing that BEREC will be revising its Strategy, the Stakeholder Forum will also provide an opportunity to discuss and listen to input on the Strategy.

-Deliverable: BEREC Stakeholder Forum in April 2020
+BEREC Stakeholder Forum in April 2020